-Boro’ do like a returning hero and midfielder Dean Parrett became the latest in a reasonable line of prodigal sons coming home in summer 2019.
-After three years away from the Lamex, Parrett had seen action in the colours of AFC Wimbledon and Gillingham.
-But clearly the chance to join forces once more with gaffer Dino Maamria was too good to turn down and back the lad came.
+Boro’ do like a returning hero and midfielder Dean Parrett was the latest in a reasonable line of prodigal sons who came home in summer 2019.
+After three years away from the Lamex, Parrett saw action for AFC Wimbledon and Gillingham.
+But, clearly, a chance to join forces once more with gaffer Dino Maamria was too good to turn down and back the lad came.
 Sadly, it all unravelled as Boro’ struggled in the league and ended up with four managers in one season; bottom of the league our final resting place in 2019-20.

 He became a key figure in our midfield too, clocking up 70+ appearances in his first spell.
 A measure of his importance can be taken from our ill-fated game at home to MK Dons in 2013-4.
 Needing a win in the fight against relegation, Boro’ were two goals to the good when Parrett went off injured on the hour.
 Not only did we end up losing 3-2, but we lost the midfielder for the rest of the season and finished the campaign bottom of the table.

 It was much the same situation in his second spell.
 Parrett couldn’t get a decent run in the side as injuries kept him sidelined for a fair chunk of the season.
 At the end of the season with Boro’ needing to take hard decisions, boss Alex Revell couldn’t find a place for him.
 A clear talent and someone who’d put in a decent shift for us; 81 starts and 19 sub outings taking him to a nice round 100 when the end came.
 But you feel it should’ve been more…